 Originally from the UK, Alan is a writer, poet, songwriter, performer and occasional actor — a troubadour who could be found in any one of a number of European locations, having lived and worked in France, Sweden, Germany and Spain.
 There came a point in his life, shortly before the turn of the century, when he determined to live entirely from his art or starve (inspired by the central character in Knut Hamsun's groundbreaking 1890 novel, “Hunger”).
 Since then, thanks to the encouraging generosity of others, he has survived and created much, having written numerous articles, published a 200-poem book, performed many concerts, worked with many musicians and created three CD albums.
-Now another album is being planned for 2016!!
+Now another album has been released in October 2016!!

-Although Alan’s music has been described by one reviewer as a mixture of “English folk rock, contemporary folk and alt.country”, it is so much more than that.
+Although Alan’s music has been described by one reviewer as a mixture of “English folk rock, progressive folk and alternative country”, it is so much more than that.
 Whether it is a slow ballad to tear out your heart or a more upbeat piece to shake up your mind or a ‘song of conscience’ on a controversial social issue, its aim is always lyrical communication.
 One musician listener said: “Your music always makes me want to sing and cry!”

 Creating profound, thought-provoking poems and lyrics with fine-lined melodies — coupled with an empathy for the privileges and perils of human passion — Alan creates messages of love and conscience: music from the heart for the soul.
-You can hear samples of music from two of his previous albums at https://soundcloud.com/alan-morrison.
+You can hear samples of his music at: https://soundcloud.com/alan-morrison.

 During the past few years, as a multi-disciplinary artist, Alan has been involved in a number of creative projects.
 In 2006, he released a 12-track pilot CD album, entitled “A Trace of Sky”, which was recorded in France and distributed to selected people and on a word-of-mouth basis.
 Through this, he was testing the relationship he believes that all art should have between the creator and those who receive it.